thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="search_query">
     <dt>search_query</dt>
     <dd>A string that represents the fully disambiguated search query.
 Used in Answers and Views.
-Refer to <a href="{{ site.baseurl }}/reference/api/search-data-api.html#components">Components of a Search Query</a> to understand syntax.</dd>
+Refer to <a href="https://developers.thoughtspot.com/docs/?pageid=search-data-api">Components of a Search Query</a> to understand syntax.</dd>
   </dlentry>

 <!--